tsani/jerrington.me/drafts/2025-05-23-depty-impl.md

 Finally, since `quote` captures the checking mode of bidirectional typechecking as it traverses a value (normal term) together with its semantic type, we pair it with a separate `quote_neu` to traverse a neutral term, synthesizing a type from it and the typing environment.
+(The following section will make more precise the idea of bidirectional typechecking.)

 ```ocaml
 let vvar l = VN (NVar l)